 At times, they go on walks by the wide, white shore of one of the most beautiful islands in the world on a stormy weather or along the streets of the oldest Chinatown in the world on a sunny weather, take photos, ponder.

 They often laugh about life’s seriousness, but sometimes they get carried away and ruminate insanely about it.
 They arrive at a dead-end of no conclusions and ask at the end of the day, “Who are we to say what is and what isn’t?”

 Now that continents and oceans separate the two souls, they send postcards to each other.
 They catch up by sending “letters”, habitually and playfully inserting banana and eggplant emojis for giggles and encouragement purposes, through e-mail composed of stories, musings, art, but mostly of feelings…

 this is a freestyle artfloor. we dance with the music in us – in the present tense – but who knows it may take us forever to understand – so we grace, grace the world with our attention – for we believe attention springs harmony – and inhale deeply as if it’s oxygen – the one thing that might save us today, for we don’t really know if tomorrow arrives – and so we weep, we laugh, we fear, we love -Trisha & Lovey

 In the future, they dream of turning THE ECHOES passion project into a book.
-Meanwhile, check out their exhibit happening at Local Edition Coffee & Tea.
+Meanwhile, check out their prose and poetry X photography exhibit (2017) at Local Edition Coffee & Tea.